-The very high calibre of our military people and the courage that they display on a daily basis is critical to mission success, but that is not achieved without comprehensive and targeted training prior to operational deployment.
-While some training is conducted abroad, most training takes place in this Country.
 Acquiring the ability to operate in the low-level environment is part of the initial training that all aircrew undergo.
-Once acquired, this broad skill must be maintained through sufficient practice to retain the capability to deploy our Armed Forces at short notice; this skill must be honed to meet specific operational requirements prior to deployment into an operational theatre.
-The predominant focus of training activity in the UK is operational preparation, with some continuation training for other contingencies when operational tempo permits.
+Once acquired, this broad skill must be maintained through sufficient practice to retain the capability to deploy our Forces at short notice, wherever they may be needed around the globe.
+But of most importance, we must ensure that this skill is honed to meet specific operational requirements prior to deployment into an operational theatre.
+Our predominant focus is therefore on operational preparation, together with some continuation training for other contingencies where resources permit.